wp-plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.6.3.1 =
+* FIX - Fixed/updated error handling of repeater templates.
+Errors are now being reported in the browser console and do not interfere with the WP admin.
+* FIX - Fixed javascript issue with shorthand if statements and script concatenation.
+* REMOVED - Legacy code for creating 'alias' table columns.

 = 2.6.3 =
 * NEW - Added new shortcode parameter 'custom_args' which will let users pass custom query params. e.g. custom_args="order:custom_meta_key, tag_slug__and:array(design,development)"